hyper-neutrino/anyfix/README.md

 `R`: Range `[1..x]`
 `S`: Sum
 `U`: Reverses the top if it can be iterated over; otherwise, the whole stack
+`W`: Wrap; `x -> [x]`
-`X`: Expand the top of the stack to individual elements; does nothing if the top is not iterable
+`X`: Expand the top of the stack to individual elements; does nothing if the top is not a list or string
+`Z`: Zip; transform of a list of lists or strings
 `_`: Subtraction; `1-from-top - top`
 `b`: Convert from number to digits in specified base
+`p`: Pad on the left side to match a certain length using `0` for lists and `' '` for strings
+`q`: Pad on the right side to match a certain length using `0` for lists and `' '` for strings
 `s`: Split list into sublists of specified length
 `x`: Repeat List Element-wise (`[1 2 3] x 4` becomes `[1 1 1 1 2 2 2 2 3 3 3 3]`)
+`z`: Zip; transform of a list of lists or strings using a specified filled if the matrix is not rectangular
+`{`: Pad on the left side to match a certain length using the specified item.
+If a list or multi-character string is given as a padding element, it may use a fractional portion of it
 `|`: Logical OR
+'}': Pad on the right side to match a certain length using the specified item.
+If a list or multi-character string is given as a padding element, it may use a fractional portion of it
 `¹`: Identity (returns the argument)
 `²`: Squared
 `³`: 16